Trusted WordPress tutorials, when you need them most.

 There are many ways you can highlight users and authors on your site.
 For example, you can add an author info box and display recently registered users.

-To display a list of random users, you’ll have to add code to your WordPress files.
+To display a list of random users, you’ll first have to add code to your WordPress files.
 If you haven’t done this before, then see our guide on how to copy and paste code in WordPress.

-It’s common to find WordPress tutorials with instructions to add code snippets to your theme’s functions.php file, in a site-specific plugin.
+It’s common to find WordPress tutorials with instructions to add code snippets to your theme’s functions.php file in a site-specific plugin.

+WPCode is an easy-to-use, beginner-friendly plugin that lets you safely add code to any part of your WordPress website.
 It keeps all of your codes in one place and prevents errors that would occur if you were to edit your theme files manually.

-Add the following code snippet in the ‘Code Preview’ box:
+After that, you can add the following code snippet in the ‘Code Preview’ box:

 function wpb_random_users() {